r-grandorder/tri-hermes/en/pages/anastasia.md

 I'm...not sure how I feel about this.

 **Salieri:**
-MOZART! ! !
+MOZART!!!
 Your foul mouth has made its last filthy joke.
 I shall rip out your tongue myself!

 ## Choice: Tunnel Excavation